Gradualism: Conspiracy theories

 In the terminology of NWO-related speculations, gradualism refers to the gradual implementation of a totalitarian world government.

 Linguistics and language change

 In linguistics, language change is seen as gradual, the product of chain reactions and subject to cyclic drift.
 The view that creole languages are the product of catastrophism is heavily disputed.

-Morality
+Religion

+Christianity

+In Catholic moral theology, the "law of gradualness", the law of graduality or gradualism, is the notion that people improve their relationship with God and grow in the virtues gradually, and do not jump to perfection in a single step.
+It is reflected in the writings of Pope John Paul II, Benedict XIV and Francis.

 Buddhism, Theravada, and Yoga

 Gradualism is the approach of certain schools of Buddhism and other Eastern philosophies (e.g. Theravada or Yoga), that enlightenment can be achieved step by step, through an arduous practice.
 The opposite approach, that insight is attained all at once, is called subitism.
 The debate on the issue was very important to the history of the development of Zen, which rejected gradualism, and to the establishment of the opposite approach within the Tibetan Buddhism, after the Debate of Samye.
 It was continued in other schools of Indian and Chinese philosophy.